stanlys96/test-todo-app/README.md

 Expected Behavior:
 1. When "Add Task" button is clicked, add a task card with the text in the textbox
 2. When user clicks on the "x" on the task, the task is removed from the grid
+3. Add statuses in each of the task card (To do, in progress, done)

 Note:
 You **must** use tailwindCSS classes to make these changes